 Proceedings of the Second International Workshop on Educational Knowledge Management, Bologna, Italy, November 19-23, 2016, volume-1780, 51 - 59.
 Retrieved from http://ceur-ws.org/Vol-1780/paper5.pdf.

 - This paper was presented at the Second International Workshop on Educational Knowledge Management, Bologna, Italy, November 19-23, 2016.
-The authors propose to use and extend accessibility standards by through an ontology that represent accessibility knowledge and requirements for learning context using the standards of IMS Global.
+The authors propose to use and extend accessibility standards through an ontology that represents accessibility knowledge and requirements for learning context using the standards of IMS Global.
 Section 3 of the paper addresses their use of the IMS Global Learner Information Package Accessibility and the Access for All standard.

 - A New Learning Model Paired with a New Kind of Transcript—Digital Style - A framework for extended transcripts: pilot implementation and results (April 2017).
 Joellen Evernham Shendy, Associate Vice Provost & Registrar, University of Maryland University College, and Insiya Bream, Assistant Vice Provost, Registrar Strategic Operations, University of Maryland University College.